 President Shavkat Mirziyoyev underscored the importance of intensifying the efforts to attract foreign specialists and volunteers in the framework of free aid, establish constant dialogue with them and cash in their experience.

 Corresponding measures were identified on the issues discussed at the meeting.

-Yesterday, Deputy Minister of Foreign Affairs of Uzbekistan Sherzod Asadov met with Marsha...
+Yesterday, Deputy Minister of Foreign Affairs of Uzbekistan Sherzod Asadov has met with th...